carbon-language/carbon-lang/clang/docs/UsersManual.rst

    non-trivial, non-aggregate C++ class in the modules that contain a definition of one of its constructors.
 This relies on the additional assumption that all classes that are not trivially constructible have a non-trivial constructor that is used somewhere.
+The negation, -fno-use-ctor-homing, ensures that constructor homing is not used.

    This flag is not enabled by default, and needs to be used with -cc1 or -Xclang.